Sveriges Television: Share of viewing figures

 Since the arrival of commercial television, SVT's combined viewing share has declined steadily and digital channels have also provided competition.
 The commercial TV4 became the most watched station in 1995 and maintained its position until 2002, when SVT1 regained the status.
 TV4 became the most watched channel again 2006.

 The combined viewing share of the SVT channels declined from 50% in 1997 to 40% in 2005.
 SVT was the most watched network in Sweden with a share of 38.3% in 2006, although all three major commercial channels attract a higher share of 15- to 24-year-olds than the two SVT channels combined.

 Audience trust

 A media study released in 2020 showed that trust in SVT programming polarised the audience.
 80-90% of viewers who supported liberal or left-leaning parties Green Party, Swedish Social Democratic Party, Liberals, Left Party and Centre Party had high trust in SVT whereas fewer viewers who supported conservative-leaning parties Christian Democrats (60%), Moderate Party (54%) and Sweden Democrats (30%) had high trust in SVT.
-This meant that SVT was an issue that polarised the audience more than US president Donald Trump.
+This meant that SVT was an issue that polarised the audience more than the US president Donald Trump.